nhsexperience/nhs-experience/docs/contributing.md

 - We're working with NHS OS Policy team to help us and to feed back on our way of working
 - Fork the project and submit a PR!
 - Require PGP Signed git commits

+## What can be contributed?
+- Basic corrections - spelling and grammar
+- Corrections from subject experts
+- Bug fixes and suggested new features to code
+- x
+- y